-At 9:01am after turning towards base, spotted a sub-chaser.
+At 9:01am after turning towards base, the pair spotted a sub-chaser, Sub Chaser No. 168.
 Brower reported over the radio to Osborne that his aircraft had a hydraulic leak, likely caused by damage from the float planes.
 Circling the vessel roughly four miles off Uku Island (Ukushima) the northernmost island in the Goto Retto Island Group.

-Osborne's Privateer dropped five bombs and strafed an enemy sub-chaser from 100' exploding off the stern.
-The nearest bomb exploded 15' astern.
+From only 100', Osborne's Privateer strafed and dropped five bombs with the nearest bomb exploding 15' astern.
 The vessel was deemed to have been seriously damage and was observed to be listing with the stern down.

-Afterwards, Osborne circled the crash site of this aircraft and observed five or six crew alive in the sea floating in their life vests and dropped their life boat to them.
+Afterwards, Osborne circled the PB4Y-2 crash site and observed five or six crew alive in the sea floating in their life vests and dropped their life boat to them.
 The survivors were seen to retrieve the boat.
-During this run, Osborne's Privateer came under 40mm and 5" anti-aircraft fire from shore batteries on Uku Island that straddled his plane.
+During this run, Osborne's Privateer came under fire from anti-aircraft fire estimated to be 40mm and 5" gunfire from shore batteries on Uku Island with shell bursts that straddled his plane.
 Low on fuel, Osborne returned to base.

 Fates of the Crew